-In NetWitness Platform version 11.3 and later, the ESA Correlation service enables you to specify different data sources for different sets of rules.
+In NetWitness version 11.3 and later, the ESA Correlation service enables you to specify different data sources for different sets of rules.
 Instead of adding data sources, such as Concentrators, to the entire ESA Correlation service, you can specify different data sources for each ESA rule deployment.
 An ESA rule deployment includes an ESA Correlation service with its associated data sources and a set of ESA rules.
 For example, you may want to use Concentrators with HTTP packet data in one deployment and Concentrators with HTTP log data in another deployment.
-For more detailed information, see Deploy Rules to Run on ESA.
+For more detailed information, see "Manage ESA Datasources" in Live Services Management Guide.